-Since 1992 the Hibiscus Working Group – four renowned Hibiscus growers and the breeding company Agriom – has been jointly developing Sunny Cities varieties.
+Since 1992 the Hibiscus Working Group – three renowned Hibiscus growers and the breeding company Agriom – has been jointly developing Sunny Cities varieties.
 The current range comprises around twenty varieties, all of which branch well, produce a lot of buds per branch, flower lavishly and for a long time, and have good keeping quality.

 Our most recent selection programme focuses on the development of varieties that can be grown under more southern climate conditions for sale on the South European market.
 In this context we set up trial fields at the nursery of our group’s member Piante Keicher in Latina in Italy.
 Our efforts are resulting in a new line of Sunny Cities varieties, the first of which are Amalfi, Funchal, Lucca, Sabaudia and Sorrento.

 Besides this climate-specific breeding work the Hibiscus Working Group makes constant efforts to develop varieties for normal, small and large pot sizes, and also standard Hibiscus trees.

 The Hibiscus Working Group comprises four renowned breeders supported by Agriom.

 Some of the specific characteristics of the Sunny Cities Hibiscus: